Generic Name: iothalamate meglumine

 No special patient preparation is required for intravenous digital subtraction angiography.
-However, it is advisable to insure that patients are well hydrated prior to examination.
+However, it is advisable to ensure that patients are well hydrated prior to examination.

 Patient motion, including respiration and swallowing, can result in marked image degradation yielding non-diagnostic studies.
 Therefore, patient cooperation is essential.

 See section on general Adverse Reactions.

 Conray may be injected either centrally, into the superior or inferior vena cava, or peripherally into an appropriate arm vein.
 For central injections, catheters may be introduced at the antecubital fossa into either the basilic or cephalic vein or at the leg into the femoral vein and advanced to the distal segment of the corresponding vena cava.
 For peripheral injections, the catheter is introduced at the antecubital fossa into the appropriate size arm vein.
 In order to reduce the potential for extravasation during peripheral injection, a catheter of approximately 20 cm in length should be employed.

 Depending on the area to be imaged, the usual dose range is 20 to 40 mL.
 Injections may be repeated as necessary.